Burgundy800020/rome_card_game/README.md

 Play as ancient Roman figures such as Julius Caesar, Lucinius Crassus, and Pompeius Magnus - or, as one of Rome's greatest nemeses, including Hannibal Barca and Vercingetorix.

-To learn how to play this game, see "rulebook.docx"
+To learn how to play this game, see "Rulebook.docx" .